dcoeurjo/cmake-openmp/README.md

 # Cmake / OpenMP example project

-Just testing the cmake setting to have openmp enabled on linux and mac (using `brew install libomp`).
+Cmake setting to have openmp enabled on linux and mac (using `brew install libomp`).

 Just: